bobg/tredd/Why.md

 How many different service providers do _you_ want to deal with signing up for?

 The goal of Tredd is to solve this part of the killing-advertising problem.
-It supplies a uniform infrastructure for per-use micropayments that can be shared by all service providers.
+It demonstrates a uniform infrastructure for per-use micropayments that can be shared by all service providers.